Libera-Chat/libera-chat.github.io/content/_guides/channelmodes.md

 `ChanServ` must be joined to your channel; see `/msg ChanServ HELP SET GUARD`.

-For a complete list of ChanServ user flags, see `/msg ChanServ HELP FLAGS`.
+For a complete list of `ChanServ` user flags, see `/msg ChanServ HELP FLAGS`.

+For more about managing a channel with `ChanServ` , see `/msg ChanServ HELP`.

 ### Granting limited user privileges